bojanz/blog/content/post/increasing-http-server-boilerplate-go.md

 ```c
 http.ListenAndServe(":8080", h)
 ```
-where *h* is usually a third party router such as [Chi](https://github.com/go-chi/chi).
+where *h* is http.ServeMux or a third party router such as [Chi](https://github.com/go-chi/chi).
 But as always, the devil is in the details.
 Handling these details will require some boilerplate, so let's start writing it.

 ### Production-ready configuration (timeouts, TLS)